greenwyrt/plover2CAT/docs/discussion/development.md

 ## Style highlighting

-Paragraphs with certain styles could get a highlight color, would conflict with element styling (ie two font colors)
+Paragraphs with certain styles could get a highlight color, would conflict with element styling (ie two font colors).

+## Optimize editor styling refresh

+Styling refresh iterates over all paragraphs after properties of a style has changed.
+However, only some paragraph need to be updated.
+The simplest way of only styling paragaphs with the changed style does not work as styles can depend on other styles.
+Some way of tracking dependencies is needed to optimize.

 ## Richtext Features for indexes and tables